leanprover-community/mathlib4/scripts/README.md

   to the appropriate topic on zulip.
 - `count-trans-deps.py`, `import-graph-report.py` and `import_trans_difference.sh` produce various
   summaries of changes in transitive imports that the `PR_summary` message incorporates.
+- `late_importers.sh` is the main script used by the `latest_import.yml` action: it formats the `linter.minImports` output, summarizing the data in a table.
+See the module docs of `late_importers.sh` for further details.